cmanage1/cmanage1/README.md

-## Welcome 👋
+## ✨ Welcome ✨

- I'm a third-year Computer Science and Psychology student @uOttawa.
+👋 I'm a third-year Honours Computer Science and Psychology student @uOttawa.
 I develop applications in my free time and you can find the source code for all of them here.
+<br><br/>
+While I'm away from my desk you find me either reading 📖,  enjoying the great outdoors 🌳 or cooking (kind-of) gourmet meals 🧑🏾‍🍳
+<br><br/>
+📫 If you wish to reach me send me an email at: cmana072@uottawa.ca

 <!--
 **cmanage1/cmanage1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.